nathforge/custom_resource/README.rst

 Custom Resource (AWS)
 =====================

-Implement `custom CloudFormation resources`_ with Python Lambda functions.
+Implement `custom AWS CloudFormation resources`_ with Python Lambda functions.

-This let you reference non-AWS resources within CloudFormation - for instance, let’s put a StatusCake alert in our stack:
+This helps you reference non-AWS resources within CloudFormation - for instance, let’s get a StatusCake alert in our stack:

 .. code:: yaml